jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 Sophia walked through The Forks market—quieter on a Saturday evening, tourists thinning out—toward the path that led to Ethan's bench.
 The October sun was setting, painting everything gold and orange, and she tried to memorize this moment.
 Before.
 Whatever came next, this was the before.

 Ethan was already there, sitting on the bench, staring at the river.
-He looked up when he heard her footsteps, and his smile was complicated.
+He looked up when he heard her footsteps, and his smile was full of things he wasn't saying.

 "Hey," he said, standing.
 "You made it."